martinber/xfce-sat-wallpaper/README.md

 ### Commands for wallpaper changing

-This script needs to execute a command to change wallpaper, this command varies between distros or between hardware. for example my notebook uses XFCE and the right command is:
+This script needs to execute a command to change wallpaper, this command varies between distros or between hardware.
+For example my notebook uses XFCE and the right command is:
 ```
 xfconf-query --channel xfce4-desktop --property /backdrop/screen0/monitoreDP1/workspace0/last-image --set [image location]
 ```